violet17/HunyuanDiT/README.md

-**This fork help to enable HuanyuanDiT in Intel Core Ultra intergrated GPU and Arc A770.**
+**This fork helps to enable HuanyuanDiT in Intel Core Ultra intergrated GPU and Arc A770.**

 <!-- ## **HunyuanDiT** -->